marberti/empathes/README.md

     ./empathes -v

+## Cite

+If you found Empathes useful for your research, please cite this article as: M. Bertini, F. Ferrante and D. Duca, Empathes: A general code for nudged elastic band transition states search,Computer Physics Communications, 108224, doi:https://doi.org/10.1016/j.cpc.2021.108224

 ## References

 1. Henkelman et al., Improved tangent estimate in the nudged elastic band method for finding minimum energy paths and saddle points (doi: 10.1063/1.1323224)